mrapczynski/fhda-luminis-owa-sso-adapter/README.md

 ## Introduction

-The Luminis OWA (Outlook Web Application) SSO adapter is a shim packaged as a deployable Java web application that permits the Luminis GCF framework to single sign-on into Microsoft Exchange OWA while retaining the full *premium mode* experience.
+The Luminis OWA (Outlook Web Application) SSO adapter is a shim packaged as a deployable Java web application that permits the Luminis GCF framework to do single sign-on into Microsoft Exchange OWA while retaining the full *premium mode* user experience.

 Luminis Platform 4.x comes pre-packaged with a GCF connector compatible with OWA 2007/2010.
 The big downside is that these connectors can only provide single sign-on for the light or vision assistance mode of OWA.